 Feedback is important because it helps break bad habits, reinforces positive behavior, and enables teams to work more effectively.
 As a result, you’ll have a team that keeps in touch with their own behaviors and an organization that communicates well.
 Tips for giving successful feedback are: Focusing on performance and not personality, having a two-way conversation, talking in private, being specific, and following up.
 Following up shows you care about their success, and it can motivate them to keep up the great work!

 Be Respectful, Honest, and Supportive of your Employees

 The key to making sure your team is heard and treated right is to respect them, gain their trust, and support them.
-You can do this by asking them what they want, checking in regularly, practicing consistency, being transparent, and creating an environment that welcomes everyone.
+You can do this by asking them what they want, checking in regularly, practicing consistency, being transparent, and creating an environment that welcomes everyone and encourages empowerment.
 If an employer is reliable, employees will work harder and gain trust, but if a negative work environment exists, it’s stressful and undesirable for everyone, so they lose productivity, innovation, and competitive edge.
 Researchers found that employees who trust their employers have 74% less stress and 40% less burnout.
-Employees who aren’t stressed will perform better and have better attitudes at work.
+Stress affects performance and attitude, so reducing it will improve employee productivity, and motivation in the workplace.

-In this article, we hope to have provided you with some insights and strategies for keeping employees motivated in your organization.
+In this article, we hope to have provided you with some insights and strategies for keeping employees motivated in your organization and meet company goals.
 Having a team that is capable of learning, aware of their actions, comfortable expressing their opinions, and happy at work is something you can look forward to!

 Would you like to offer your team weekly meals?
 Check out our meal programs to see all the delicious meal solutions we have to offer!
 “Interested in how meals positively impact the office?
 Check out our white paper “The Secret Sauce to a Happy Thriving Workplace”.